Skydive to embrace your urge to fly too close to the Sun

 Terra Firma

 Knees bent, legs up, and a nice soft landing.
-This is a “one-step” landing, which means that we only had to take one step to get to the ground support crew.
+This is a “one-step” landing, where we only have to take one step to get to the ground support crew.

 High fives all around!